SymfonyCasts/symfony5/sfcasts/ep1/flex.md

 Here is the *big* picture: thanks to the recipe system, whenever you install a package, Flex will check to see if that package has a recipe and, if it does, will install it.
-A recipe can do many things, like add files, create directories or even *modify* a few files, like adding new lines to your `.gitignore` file.
+A recipe can do many things, like add files, create directories or even *modify* a *few* files, like adding new lines to your `.gitignore` file.

 The recipe system is a *game-changer*.
 I *love* it because anytime I need a new package, all I need to do is install it.
-I don't need to add configuration files or modify anything because the recipe will do all that boring work for me.
+I don't need to add configuration files or modify anything because the recipe automates all that boring work.

 ## Recipes can Modify Files